New CV report from Wards

 The data is summarized from the FleetSeek database of trucking operations in North America as well as research performed by the team.

 The report is currently available for purchase at http://intelligence.wardsauto.com/commercial-vehicle-utilization-report.
-For more information please contact Richard White at richard.white@penton.com.
+For more information please contact Richard White at [email protected].